helium/HIP/0085-Hex-Coverage-Limit.md

 |      2       |  .75X    |
 |    Fail      |   0X     |

-Please note, that the multiplier table above only affects the modeled coverage points that are given to each outdoor radio, and does not affect rewards distributed for the transfer of data.
+Please note that the multiplier table above only affects the modeled coverage points that are given to each outdoor radio and does not affect rewards distributed for the transfer of data.

 ### Radio Ranking & Criteria